My mother, Christine, passed away suddenly from a heart attack on September 20th 2005 at the age of 69 (she is pictured left in August 2005).

-Others not pictured here include of course Jim Preece & Christine Gorman, along with Beryl, Dorothy, Pam, Susan, Theresa Jones, Julia Layfield, Elsie Traynor, Ken Savage & June Clark (whom my mother kept in touch with until her death in 2000).
+Others not pictured here include of course Jim Preece and Christine Gorman, along with Beryl, Dorothy, Pam, Susan, Theresa Jones, Julia Layfield, Elsie Traynor, Ken Savage and June Clark (whom my mother kept in touch with until June's death in 2000).

-During their courtship they spent a lot of time at the cinema - sometimes going to films 3 or 4 times per week - & belonged to the Film Society in London, which had special showings for its members.
+During their courtship they spent a lot of time at the cinema - sometimes going to films three or four times per week - and belonged to the Film Society in London, which had special showings for its members.
 Clive also took Christine to some matches at his local football team, Brentford, for whom he was a lifelong fan.
-The first match was a 3-3 draw against Southport in the old fourth division.
+The first match was a 3-3 draw against Southport in the old Fourth Division.

 Christine (speaking the following day): "Felt very happy today - head in the clouds, and all that!"